pomarec/sangre/README.md

 Sangre **streams your backend queries in realtime** to your clients minimizing the load via diffs.

-Sangre lives with your current backend framework (expressjs, django, rails, etc.)
+Sangre lives with your current backend framework.

 [About The Project](#about-the-project) •
 [How it works](#how-it-works) •